djezzzl/database_consistency/README.md

 ### ColumnPresenceChecker

-Imagine your model has a `validates <field>, presence: true` validation on some field but doesn't have not-null constraint in the database.
+Imagine your model has a `validates :email, presence: true` validation on some field but doesn't have not-null constraint in the database.
 In that case, your model's definition assumes (in most cases) you won't have `null` values in the database but it's possible to skip validations or directly write improper data in the table.